ActualJiho/ActualJiho/README.md

 <details>
  <summary><h3>👨‍💻 Jiho's Coding Journey</h3></summary>
-   My name is Jiho, and I'm a web developer who comes from a background in the telecommunication industry.
+   <p>Hi, I’m Jiho originally from Korea, I moved to New Zealand at 16 years old.
+I am a web developer who comes from a background in the telecommunication industry.
 I have a strong passion for transforming ideas into reality and expressing my creativity through coding.

-During my younger years, I had a goal of building my first home.
-Initially unsure of what I wanted to study, I started working in a customer service role.
-Now that I have achieved my goal of building my first home, I felt ready to take on a new life challenge by pursuing something that truly interested me as a full-time job.

-In my current position at 2degrees, I have had the opportunity to closely collaborate with the development team, which sparked my interest in their work.
-I had several ideas that I believed could be implemented into our company's systems and found myself questioning, 'Why don't I do this myself?'

-Motivated by these thoughts, I reached out to my developer friends for advice, and they highly recommended studying at Dev Academy.
-While I was also intrigued by user experience design, the idea of creating something from scratch through coding ignited my interest even more.

-Throughout the course, I discovered my passion for front-end design, focusing on creating websites that are visually appealing and responsive to different devices.
-I recently explored the use of Tailwind CSS, which I found enjoyable once I overcame the initial confusion.
-It was a valuable experience that further enhanced my skillset.
+My journey into coding began later than some, after moving to New Zealand and achieving residency I was focused on getting my first home.
+Unsure what I wanted to study when I was younger, it was later on that I discovered my love of coding.
+Combining an already held love of design with my passion for technology I am looking forward to a career as a full stack developer. </p>